ashtonw7/writing-with-no-purpose/posts/candy.md

 *4. Fireworks*

-If there’s one thing things love more than candy, it’s having their own fireworks.
+If there’s one thing kids love more than candy, it’s having their own fireworks.
 Most parents won’t let their kids play with fireworks, so this is your chance to be a hero.
 Don’t worry, it’s not like you’re giving them a book of matches to light them with.

 —